marta-rakowska/marta-rakowska/README.md

 ## Experience:

 In May 2023 I started my adventure with crowdtesting.
 I passed the entry test at Testbirds and completed all courses at the Bird School.
 In June I joined uTest.
 From June to August I took part in two initiatives organised by Cherry-IT - training project and collaborative testing (COLT 2/2023).
-I am working on my own projects in the field of automated testing and I work as a Junior Software Tester.
+I work as a Junior Software Tester.
+In my free time I am working on my own projects in the field of automated testing or I am taking part in crowdtesting project.

 ---